Law of Computer Technology

 Instructor Availability

 To ask a question or schedule an appointment outside of class, please send email to shamos@cs.cmu.edu.
-Questions of general interest to the class should be asked in calss, not in email or in a private meeting.
+Questions of general interest to the class should be asked in class, not in email or in a private meeting.

 Grading Policy